ravenloue/MammothInteractiveFlappyBirdClone/README.md

   - I finished the tutorial.
   - Added comments to my code to make it easy to come back
   - Added screenshot, and active link to deployment
+- February 13, 2023
+  - Created plans for future updates
+- April 3, 2023
+  - Split apart JS from HTML
+  - Changed file name to index for direct link to project
+  - added Title, meta tags for mobile support and Bootstrap5 link code

 ### Useful resources